 The survey is a combined Danish- Swedish fisherman-scientist survey.
 The goal of the Kattegat cod survey is to estimate the abundance, biomass and distribution of cod and to establish a fisheries independent time series of catch and effort series.
 Furthermore, a recruitment index is established.
-The results has for the first time in 2015 46 been used, together with commercial catch and effort data, to strengthen the scientific advice on the cod stock in Kattegat.
-The 4 commercial trawlers (2 Swedish and 2 Danish) participating in the survey conduct the survey without any restrictions in the vessels quota, days at sea regulation and with dispensation from all by-catch regulations.
-Each vessel is planned to conduct 20 stations
+The results has for the first time in 2015 been used, together with commercial catch and effort data, to strengthen the scientific advice on the cod stock in Kattegat.
+Initially, 4 commercial trawlers (2 Swedish and 2 Danish) participated in the survey.
+In 2016, Sweden continued to use commercial vessel whereas Denmark used the new research vessel RV Havfisken but with the same trawl as previously on the commercial vessels.

-Achievements in 2015 by Denmark:
+Achievements in 2016 by Denmark:

-- 6 2 days at sea (planned: 12) - 40 hauls (planned: 40).
+- 12 days at sea (planned: 12) - 40 bottom trawl hauls (planned: 40).

-Figure III.G.13 Distribution of stations in 2015 conducted.
+Figure III.G.13 Cod survey bottom trawl stations covered by RV Havfisken in 2016.
+46